barryshaffer/Omnirig-Playground/README.md

 # Omnirig Playground
 This is a personal learning area for me to cull my notes on coding for the omnirig.

+My implementation in Augratin used SetSimplex to set frequencies: on the FT101 it alway switches to MAIN and sets it's VFO.
+Imagine it wipes any clarifier setting (not verified.)

 For some reason, I couldn't find a single source for omnirig operation so I'll I had to pull examples from other repositories to discover these methods

 The first application I coded was for python so most of the information here will go focused on that language.